tobinus/OTD-semantic-framework/README.md

 itself, it will not override environment variables already set by your shell, so the potentially outdated values set by pipenv will override those read from `.env` at runtime.

+### Setup

+Before the search engine can get up and running, there are a couple processes that must be run.
+Specifically:

+1. Pre-process ontology
+   1. Upload ontology
+2. Pre-process datasets
+   1. Import (new) datasets
+   2. Perform manual linking to concepts
+   3. Perform automatic linking to concepts
+3. Run search

+Below, you'll find instructions for running these processes.

 ### Pre-processing of ontology